 If a herniated disc is severely pressing on a nerve, or is pressing on the spinal cord, surgery may be needed to immediately relieve that pressure.
 Your physical therapist can help determine whether either of these conditions is occurring, and will work closely with your physician and surgeon to determine the correct treatment.

 Signs and Symptoms

-The type and location of your symptoms depends on the location and the amount of pressure on the nerves:
+The type and location of your symptoms depend on the location and direction of the herniated disc, and the amount of pressure on nearby nerves.

 How Is It Diagnosed?

 Your physical therapist will conduct a thorough evaluation that includes taking your health history.
 Your physical therapist will also ask you detailed questions about your injury, such as:

 - How and when did the pain start?

 - At what time of day is it worse?